-Rocky DEM allows you the freedom to configure complex geometry movements by enabling you to set up as many translations, rotation, vibration, swinging, crushing, and free-body motions—and combinations thereof—as you desire within your simulation.
+Rocky DEM allows you the freedom to configure complex geometry movements by enabling many translations, rotation, vibration, swinging, crushing, and free-body motions as you need.

 So whether you want to prescribe exact movements, or have your geometry components move freely in response to outside forces like particle contacts and gravity, Rocky DEM has your complex motion needs covered.

 - Periodic Rotation (Pendulum)

 - Periodic Translation (Vibration)

 - Free Body Rotation

 - Combined Motion

 Regardless of the particle shape or the application being analyzed, Rocky DEM has the

 appropriate breakage model for you.
 All models can preserve the mass and volume of the original particle.